fordpic/fordpic/README.md

 ### What's up guys, my name is Ford :v:

 ##### I am a fullstack developer who enjoys the creative aspect of coding and the freedom it enables to do just about anything!
 I love to work through and solve complex problems, chasing the feeling of accomplishment.
-When I'm not coding, you can find me either producing music, attending a concert, monitoring the financial markets, or just outright hanging with friends outdoors.
+When I'm not coding, you can find me either producing music, attending a concert, monitoring the financial markets, or just siomply hanging with friends in the great outdoors.

 ## 🛠️ My Toolbox